mhevery/jasmine-node/README.md

 NOTE
 ====

-This branch is broken and in-development.
+This branch is in-development.
 Not recommended for use

 jasmine-node
 ======